Junaid1240651/Highlight-Saver-Chrome-Extension/chrome-extension/README.md

 - All highlights are stored locally in your browser
-- No data is sent to external servers except for AI summarization
-- OpenAI API key is stored locally and never transmitted to other services
+- No data is sent to external servers except for AI summarization -- Your API key is stored locally and never transmitted elsewhere
 - The extension only accesses webpage content when you interact with it

 ## Troubleshooting